 A personal injury claim can take many forms, but they all are the result of similar circumstances.
-Personal injury claims come in the form of legal action filed against negligent parties that directly or indirectly contributed to whatever cause the injury in question, be they a person, business, or other entity.
-Examples of injuries frequently cited in personal injury cases include:
+Personal injury claims come in the form of legal action filed against negligent parties that directly or indirectly contributed to whatever caused the injury in question, be they a person, business, or other entity.

 - Head injuries, such as concussions and traumatic brain injuries

 - Spinal cord injuries, such as slipped disks and fractures

 - Back and neck injuries, such as whiplash